 - Sustainability Beyond STEM: Interdisciplinarity at CCs

-Chapters in the Handbook are written by NCSE Community College members as an opportunity to publish scholarship and operational best practices addressing the unique assets and challenges at community colleges.
+Chapters in the Handbook are written by NCSE Member Institutions within the Community College Network as an opportunity to publish scholarship and operational best practices addressing the unique assets and challenges at community colleges.

 - Robert Franco, Director, Office for Institutional Effectiveness, Kapi‘olani Community College; Chair, NCSE Community College Network

 - Chris Beehner, Professor, Seminole State